 What is a feed in tariff and how much will I get paid?

 A feed in tariff is whereby a grid connect system owner is paid for the electricity their system generates by a utility or government agency.
 There are two different types of tariffs, gross and net.
 A gross feed in tariff pays a premium on all electricity produced whereas a net feed in tariff only pays on surplus energy created by the system.
 In Australia, net feed in tariffs are predominant.
-Learn more here
+Learn more about feed in tariffs here

 What size system will I need to run my home?